House Aviation Subcommittee Hears Testimony About the Air Traffic Controller Situation

-Yesterday, June, 11, 2008, the House Aviation Subcommittee heard testimony (click on link for video the hearing) on a situation that is becoming more dire as every day passes - Air Traffic Controllers are retiring, leaving a dearth of qualified, trained controllers to take their places.
-The House Aviation Subcommittee convened the hearing to find out what can be done about the situation.
+Yesterday, June, 11, 2008, the House Aviation Subcommittee heard testimony (click on link for video the hearing) on a situation that is becoming more dire as every day passes – Air Traffic Controllers are retiring, leaving a dearth of qualified, trained controllers to take their places.
+The House Aviation Subcommittee convened the hearing to find

 GAO Tells House Subcommittee That FAA Has Many Challenges Ahead of it In Its Effort to Hire Air Traffic Controllers

-The Government Accountability Office published the testimony that Dr. Gerald Dilllingham gave to the House Subcommittee on Aviation regarding the FAA's efforts to hire and train more air traffic controllers
+The Government Accountability Office published the testimony that Dr. Gerald Dilllingham gave to the House Subcommittee on Aviation regarding the FAA’s efforts to hire and train more air traffic controllers.

 Quick Takes On Aviation and Airport Development News